VincentChalnot/SidusEAVModelBundle/README.md

 - html: Stored as text, edited as TinyMCE WYSIWYG editor, featuring full control over configuration
 - switch: Stored as boolean, edited as a nice checkbox
 - autocomplete_data: Stored like data, edited as an auto-complete input, requires the "family" form_option.
+- combo_selector: Allow selection of the family first, then autocomplete of the data, using "autocomplete_data".
 Date and datetime are also improved with bootstrap date/time picker.

 The only current limitation of the embed type is that you cannot embed a family inside the same family, this creates an infinite loop during form building.